tin-whistle/Harvester/README.md

 ### Authentication

-[Authentication](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/) is done using the [OAuth 2 standard](https://tools.ietf.org/html/rfc6749).
-The Harvester library uses the [Authorization Code flow](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#oauth2-authorization-flow) option.
-The Harvester example project uses the [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) library, but you may choose to use another library or write your own implementation.
-The only requirement is that your OAuth library must conform to the [OAuthProvider](Sources/Harvester/OAuthProvider.swift) protocol.
+[Authentication](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/) is done using either the [OAuth 2 standard](https://tools.ietf.org/html/rfc6749) or a Personal Access Token.
+Requests to the Harvest API must include an access token from one of these sources.
+The Harvester example project uses the Personal Access Token scheme, but you may choose to use an OAuth library or write your own implementation.
+The only requirement is that your implementation must conform to the [AuthorizationProvider](Sources/Harvester/Authorization/AuthorizationProvider.swift) protocol which supports authorization, deauthorization, and provides an access token.

+#### OAuth

-Any app which wishes to use the Harvest API must first be [registered](https://id.getharvest.com/developers) with Harvest (requires a Harvest account).
+Any app which wishes to use OAuth with the Harvest API must first be [registered](https://id.getharvest.com/developers) with Harvest (requires a Harvest account).
 1. Once logged in, chose [Create New OAuth2 Application](https://id.getharvest.com/oauth2/clients/new).
 2. Fill in the app **Name**.
 3. Fill in the **Redirect URL**.